- Limited at my LGS

 Option A) You are guaranteed to have a bomb rare in your deck.

-In a single game scenario, I could see taking the deck with Blot out the Sky, Poet’s Quill, Insert Bomb Here and just crossing your fingers.
+In a single game scenario, I could see taking the deck with Toxrill, Avabruck Caretaker, Insert Bomb Here and just crossing your fingers.
 He’s LSV, he probably drafted a good deck and is going to be playing cards on curve anyway, so I might as well take the bomb, right?
 Sounds reasonable enough.
 But let’s say you were going to play against LSV 1,000 times.
 Do you still take the bomb?
 What about 10,000 times?
 Are you still taking the singular great card over the guarantee of playing your cards on curve?

 Over the course of 10,000 games, I think it would be wildly incorrect to choose option A even if you could pick the rare.
 You could take Tetzimoc out of retirement, dust off the legendary dino’s old bones, slot him into my draft deck, and I’d still choose the option that lets me play my cards consistently.

 Sure, there will be games where I draw and cast the bomb, but it’s not like LSV is going to scoop just because I played a great card.
-The best way for me to beat LSV is to use all of my mana on turns 2-5 and hope that he can’t do the same because he’s stuck on resources or drew poorly.
+The best way for me to beat him is to use all of my mana on turns 1-5 and hope that he can’t do the same because he’s stuck on resources or drew poorly.
 Over the course of so many games, he’ll definitely experience the bad end of variance.
 He’ll get stuck on two mana while I spend five or six per turn.
 He can’t leverage his play skill nearly as much if I’m casting multiple spells per turn while he’s casting one.
-Over such a long stretch, I think you’d win far more games against LSV by choosing option B (playing your cards on curve) instead of option A (the bomb rare).
+Over such a long stretch, I think you’d win far more games against the hall-of-famer by choosing option B (playing your cards on curve) instead of option A (having the bomb rare in your deck).